 Broccoli is a member of the cruciferous vegetable family and can be used in a variety of dishes.
 It has long, dark green leaves that form a tight cluster around its stalk.

-Cabbage is a leafy green vegetable with a crunchy texture and an earthy flavour.
+Cabbage is a leafy green vegetable with a crunchy texture and an earthy flavor.
 It is widely used in salads, soups, stir-fries, sautés, or braised dishes.

 Celery is a member of the Apiaceae family, and it is a plant that belongs to the parsley genus.
 It has been cultivated since ancient times and used as food in many different cuisines.